 - Turn off all distractions ***/**

-– depending on your personality, great for helping you to focus and lose excusing not to.
+– depending on your personality, great for helping you to focus and lose excuses not to focus.

 Although, my opinion on this is a little bias, as I don’t generally tend to struggle with putting away my phone, ignoring social media or messages from friends (sorry friends!).
 I don’t find this is a particularly great way of getting yourself to work because it creates this ‘I can’t have that’ feeling, which can lead to you delaying getting stuck into writing because you know you’re ‘not allowed’ to look at your phone etc once you do.